 What to Know About Tuition & Fees

 Get a good understanding of the tuition charges associated with Bowdoin College in order to plan properly for your college years.
-Check out the figures following to learn how Bowdoin College's cost stacks up to other colleges and if you should arrange for tuition increases.
+Check out the figures following to learn how Bowdoin's cost stacks up to other colleges and if you should arrange for tuition increases.

 |Tuition and Fees||Expensive||Expensive||Expensive|

-How Much Will Tuition & Fees Be for Bodoin?
+How Much Will Tuition & Fees Be for Bowdoin?

-Unlike public colleges, Bodoin does not provide a tuition discount to students who live in state.
+Unlike public colleges, Bowdoin does not provide a tuition discount to students who live in state.

 Fees and tuition costs quoted here do not include room and board, which will drive up your costs.
 Having said that, many students end up spending less than full tuition after receiving financial aid and other reductions.

 Look at the following table to see 2019 - 2020 school year costs.